-- 6. Select a movie using one of the following methods: - a.
-Select Use Currently Open Movie to transcribe the loaded movie. - b.
-To transcribe a movie file that is not open in CaptionMaker, de-select the checkbox for Use Currently Open Movie, then click the Browse button to navigate to and select the video file you want to transcribe.
+- 5. In the Timed Text Speech panel, click the Auto-Transcribe button, or select Transcription > Transcribe Movie. - 6.
+CaptionMaker opens the Timed Text Speech Job Settings dialog. - 7.
+Select a movie using one of the following methods: - Select Use Currently Open Movie to transcribe the loaded movie. - To transcribe a movie file that is not open in CaptionMaker, de-select the checkbox for Use Currently Open Movie, then click the Browse button to navigate to and select the video file you want to transcribe.
 (The video will not be loaded into the Preview Panel, and only the audio portion is transmitted to Telestream Cloud for processing.)